 - A statement of purpose (1-2 single spaced pages).
 The statement should indicate the applicant's main interests in philosophy, the topics they would particularly like to study while pursuing a degree at CEU, and their general purpose in acquiring a philosophy degree

-- A 1500-2000 words long sample of academic writing.
+- A sample of academic writing of 1500–2000 words (without biblographic references; longer works will not be read beyond the word limit).
 This can be (part of) a course essay, or a chapter of a thesis that the applicant produced while studying for their first degree, and it should be in English.
+Applicants need to make the previous use of the writing sample transparent at the beginning of the writing sample.
 Applicants who do not have a recent sample of academic writing may submit an essay (on a philosophical topic) which is similarly suitable for assessing their language abilities and argumentation skills.

 Degrees Accredited in Austria and the US